sourcegraph/srclib-java/README.md

 If your project is Maven-based, we are aware about existence of *org.antlr:antlr4-maven-plugin* and will try to generate java files from ANTLR grammar but please make sure that your directory structure matches java package names, i.e. don't put generated classes from foo.bar.baz package to *src/generated*, use *src/generated/foo/bar/baz*.
 Also please make sure that your ANTLR-based subproject compiles by running `mvn -f SUBPROJECT-DIR/pom.xml generate-sources` command.

-If your project is Android-based, we are trying to generate *R.java*, *BuildConfig.java* and aidl-based java files using:
+If your project is Android-based, we are trying to generate *R.java*, *BuildConfig.java* and AIDL-based java files using:
  * with  Maven: `mvn -f SUBPROJECT-DIR/pom.xml generate-sources`
  * with Gradle: run `:PROJECT:generateDebugSources` or `:PROJECT:assembleDebug` before extracting meta information from Gradle build files.